liuliu/ccv/doc/nnc.md

 Tensors are multi-dimensional arrays at its basic level.

-Commands are ops (operands) in other framework's terminology.
+Commands are ops (operations) in other framework's terminology.

 Streams are the synchronization mechanism.
 Each command instance executed serially on a given stream.
 Different command instances on different streams will be scheduled in parallel if the underlying infrastructure permits.

 A command is identified by its `cmd` identifier.
 It processes a set of input tensors, and write output to a set of output tensors.
-There is no limitations on how many input tensors it can accept or how many output tensors it can write to.
+There is no limits on how many input tensors it can accept or how many output tensors it can write to.

 A command can only have one set of attributes (recognized by NNC) specified.
 These attributes (such as whether this can be an *inplace* operation) help on symbolic processes.
 If you find that you need to implement the same command but these attributes cannot be hold, you need to rename the command to avoid invalid symbolic processes.

 One command, however, can be backed by several **backend** implementations.
 Command backend implementors, besides the ones who implement `*_REF` free to only support specific cases of the input tensors (for example, a particular tensor layout, or a specific tensor size (3x3?), or half precision numbers).
-But once a backend accepts the input, it follows exactly the command attributes specified above (for example, any backend that implements a *inplace* command, will allow any parts of its input to be overwritten at time while this command is executing without affecting the correctness of the output).
+But once a backend accepts the input, it follows exactly the command attributes specified above (for example, any backend that implements a *inplace* command, will allow any parts of its input to be overwritten by this command at time while this command is executing without affecting the correctness of the output).

 At runtime, a command will select the appropriate backend based on the input type and execution time.